digimbyte/5e/norodo_events.md

 # Year 1: Fleeing Highrock

-**Key Event**: After your escape from the Order of the Bound Scale, you wandered through the Fairheight Mountains, exhausted and malnourished.
-One fateful evening, you encountered a blind traveler making their way through the rocky terrain.

-**Contact**: **Erys Valemir**, a blind mystic wandering the mountains.
-Erys claimed to follow no god but instead sought balance in the world.
-Despite her blindness, she moved with uncanny precision, using a staff to guide her steps.
-She mistook you for a fellow pilgrim and offered to guide you to safer lands, asking only for your company in return.
+**Key Event**:  After fleeing Highrock, you wandered through the **Fairheight Mountains**, exhausted and malnourished.
+One night, you encountered **Erys Valemir**, a blind mystic who moved with eerie precision.
+She mistook you for a fellow pilgrim and offered to guide you to safer lands, asking nothing but your company in return.

-**Dynamic**: Erys never questioned your robes or your silence about your past.
-In fact, she appreciated your quiet presence, finding comfort in your reverence for life.
-You, in turn, found solace in her wisdom and resilience.
-Her blindness allowed her to see past your appearance, treating you with dignity when others would recoil in fear.

-**Parting Gift**: When you eventually parted ways at a small trading post on the outskirts of the mountains, Erys gave you a small amulet carved from polished bone, saying:
+**Contact**: **Erys Valemir**, a blind mystic.
+She never questioned your silence or your appearance, only speaking of **balance** and the paths unseen.
+Over time, she helped you fashion a **new clothing kit**, a patchwork of old and new, and suggested a **scarred past by fire** to explain what lay beneath.

+**Dynamic**:  Erys carried a quiet understanding, never prying but always **listening**.
+She sensed the weight you bore but knew better than to ask.
+During your travels, you admitted that your visage might offend others.
+When she inquired why, you hesitated before answering,
+*"An accident."*
+She responded with a simple suggestion—**fire**, her tone carrying more than one meaning.

+By your final week together, she had helped craft a new **woven mask and robes**, practical but concealing, allowing you to pass unnoticed.
+She did not pity you, nor did she fear you.
+That alone made her different.

+**Parting Gift**:  Erys led you to the **gates of Caer Callidyrr**, where she offered **one final meal** before her departure.
+Before leaving, she placed a **bone-carved amulet** in your hands, whispering:
 > “The world is cruel, but balance exists.
 Wear this as a reminder that you are part of it, no matter what others see.”

+**Finding Work**:  With the **monks of Highrock** present in the city, you remained unnoticed, seeking a quieter path.
+You turned to **burial rites and aftercare**, tending to the forgotten dead, adventurers lost to misfortune, and those without family. **Your mother’s sewing skills became invaluable**, piecing together broken bodies for their final rest.

+Among the dead, there were no questions—only silence.
 ---

-# Year 2: Sunderstaad to Baldur’s Gate
+# **Year 2: Caer Callidyrr to Baldur’s Gate**

-**Key Event**: After leaving Sunderstaad, you made your way to **Baldur’s Gate**, a sprawling city where anonymity could be maintained amid the bustling crowds.
-Here, you found work in the Lower City as an assistant to **Doran Graive**, a mortician known for his pragmatic approach to death and the living.
+**Key Event**:
+Settling in **Caer Callidyrr**, you took quiet work as an **undertaker and crypt keeper**, tending to the dead where others would not.
+Your skill in **preparing bodies for final rites** earned quiet appreciation, though you remained unseen and unheard by most.

+However, whispers began to spread—a **Torm worshiper working the crypts**, a healer among the dead.
+The **monks of Highrock** took notice, asking questions, searching for answers.
+The walls of sanctuary began to close.
+Rather than risk discovery, you fled **south to Kythyss**, seeking passage on a **merchant ship bound for Baldur’s Gate**.

 **Torm’s Place in Baldur’s Gate**:
-While Torm is respected, Baldur’s Gate is more prominently influenced by deities like **Gond** (patron of craft and innovation) and **Umberlee** (feared by sailors).
-The **Order of the Radiant Heart**, an organization devoted to Torm, Tyr, and Helm, exists within the city, but its influence is minor compared to the city’s mercantile and seafaring deities.
-Your faith in Torm would have been seen as unusual but not unwelcome—many in Baldur’s Gate respect quiet, functional devotion.
+Baldur’s Gate, unlike the **Moonshae Isles**, held no place for quiet reverence.
+The city thrived on trade and necessity, where **Gond, Umberlee, and coin** dictated fate more than faith.
+The **Order of the Radiant Heart**, a faction devoted to Torm, Tyr, and Helm, existed in the Upper City but held little sway over the common folk.
+To the Lower City, faith was **a means, not an end**.

-**Contact**: **Doran Graive**, a pragmatic mortician who found value in your skill and discretion.
+**Contact**: **Doran Graive**, a pragmatic mortician.
-He saw your dedication to funerary rites and appreciated your willingness to work with the dead others shunned.
-However, he didn’t speak much of faith, preferring a more grounded perspective on life and death.

-**Why Winterhaven?**
-Doran had a cousin who had settled in the **Nentir Vale**, sending back stories of an expanding frontier with opportunity for healers and craftsmen.
-He casually mentioned this as he mused on the state of the world, saying:
-> “If there’s anywhere left to start fresh, it’s out there in the Vale.
-Seems folk there respect hard work.”

-**Dynamic**: Doran didn’t press you about your past but valued your professionalism.
-He left a strong impression on you with his calm, almost clinical, view of mortality.
+In Baldur’s Gate, you sought **discreet work**, finding a place in the **Lower City morgues** under **Doran Graive**, a mortician who saw **value in silence and skill**.
+He appreciated your willingness to work with the **unclaimed and unwanted**, caring little for the reasons behind your concealed nature.

+**Dynamic**:
+Doran did not speak much of **faith**, preferring the **cold certainty of death** over divine purpose.
+He taught you **efficiency in the trade**, how to work unnoticed, how to separate **practicality from sentiment**.
+In him, you saw a man untouched by the burdens of belief, a stark contrast to your own unwavering devotion.

+Yet, his indifference was a form of **acceptance**.
+He never asked why you hid.
+He only ensured you had **work, shelter, and purpose**.

 **Parting Words**:
-After rumors spread about your concealed appearance, forcing you to leave the city, Doran said:
+As **whispers of your concealed identity** grew in Baldur’s Gate, Doran saw the signs before you did.
+He offered a final piece of advice before you were forced to leave.

-> “It’s a cruel thing when folk can’t look past shadows.
+> *“It’s a cruel thing when folk can’t look past shadows.
 Wherever you go, lad, just keep doing right by the dead.
-They’ll never judge you.”
+They’ll never judge you.”*

 ---